Working with vintage and romantic styles

 The previous owners had been very generous with the Pledge.
 Because of this, a good cleaning was needed.
 I used the Varnish Remover and Cleaner and let it sit on all of my surfaces to give it the time that it needed to work.

-In order to optimize the perfect adherence for my paint, I roughly sanded all of my surfaces that I was going to paint.
+In order to optimize the perfect adhesion for my paint, I roughly sanded all of the surfaces that I was going to paint.
 I then applied my oil-based primer.

 Step 2-The Paint

 I had pictured this piece of furniture painted Dusty Rose, but with a few more visible touches, which would coordinate well with a floral background.
-To achieve this, I painted a few sections with the colour Grapefruit in a random spots.
+To achieve this, I painted a few sections with the colour Grapefruit in a random spot.

 Step 3-The Protector

-The next day, I was able to apply my natural bee wax with the help of my silk paint brush.
-It is very simple, using my brush that is designed for wax I preformed a movement going up and down and left to right to properly apply my wax.
+The next day, I was able to apply my natural bee wax with the help of my silk paintbrush.
+It is very simple, using my brush that is designed for wax I performed a movement going up and down and left to right to properly apply my wax.
 You could also have used a glaze or a varnish.

-Step 4-The Final Touch
+Step 4-The Little Touches

 It was with excitement that I began my final step, which was the floral background.
 There was a mirror and I decided not to remove it but instead stuck the paper right on the mirror.
 One section at a time, I prepared each paper in the desired size before coating the surface with Modpodge glue using the Snow White brush.
 I then was able to cover the last layer with another coat of Modgepodge to solidify my paper once the first coat had time to harden.